Poison Plants Are Found Everywhere

 You Won't Need to See a Doctor

 Myth.
 See your doctor if the rash is close to your eyes or is widespread over your body.
 If needed, he can prescribe oral medications that will help with swelling and itching.
 Head to the emergency room if you have severe reactions in addition to the rash, such as nausea, fever, shortness of breath, extreme soreness at the rash site, or swollen lymph nodes.
+Call 911 if you are having any trouble breathing or feel faint.

 Pets Don't Get the Rash